 A spoonful of honey has also been shown to help us all sleep better which is why I give it to my kids before bed!

 I know first hand how challenging it can be to keep sugar to a minimum!
-While we really don’t consume sugar in our home, it is difficult to avoid since it seems such an integral part of our society.
-Keeping vigilant about limiting sugar intake for my kids takes up SO MUCH of my time but I do it because the research is very clear that ingesting sugar impairs the body’s white blood cell’s ability to kill germs for several hours.
+While we really don’t regularly consume sugar in our home, it is difficult to avoid since it seems such an integral part of our society.
+Keeping vigilant about limiting sugar intake for my kids can take up SO MUCH of my time but I do it because the research is very clear that ingesting sugar impairs the body’s white blood cell’s ability to kill germs for several hours.
 There are many other reasons to avoid sugar but we’ll just stick to that one reason right now.
 We try to focus on treats sweetened with maple syrup or honey.
-My next post will expand more on this subject since it’s such a big one!

 I hope you all stay healthy!